 Cameco stock falls on news of Tokyo Electric's plan to end long-term contract

-Shares in Cameco Corp. fell more than 10 per cent Wednesday after it said it's prepared to fight Tokyo Electric Power Co.' s attempt to terminate a multi-year supply contract that would be worth about $1.3 billion in revenue through 2028.
+Canada's largest uranium company says Tokyo Electric Power Co. is seeking to terminate a multi-year supply contract that would be worth about $1.3 billion of revenue through 2028.

 Comments